Introduction to Heart Locket Tattoos

 Heart locket tattoos are a relatively new phenomenon.
 In the past, lockets did not have keyholes.
 However, today, heart lockets have keyholes in the tattoo designs.
 Heart-shaped lockets were the most popular shape of lockets in the past.
 They were suspended on chains of length that allowed them to rest over your heart area.
 It signified that you were holding something dear to your heart.
 They usually opened and held tiny pictures of loved ones, either alive or passed on.
 People gave them as gifts to their loved ones during special holidays, such as Valentine’s Day.

 Different Styles of Heart Locket Tattoos

-If you already wear body art, heart locket tattoos will incorporate nicely as they can be sized to fit almost anywhere and fit in with almost any existing body art.
-Remember that if choosing heart locket tattoos and its visible, you may be asked for some explanation about where the key is.
+If you already wear body art, a heart locket tattoo will incorporate nicely with them.
+You can get them in almost any size to fit anywhere and match all your existing body art.
+Remember that if get a heart locket tattoo and its visible, you may be asked for some explanation about where the key is.
 If you don’t want to explain, hide it.
-If you want to explain, include your partner in on the design and come to some consensus so that your key and locket go together.
+Make sure to involve your partner when designing so that your key and locket will be compatible.
 After all, isn’t that what this tattoo is about?

 Color & Placement

 Heart locket tattoo coloring is all over the place, from simple black shaded to full-blown color.
 Some are in a theme while others sit alone.
 Those that are alone in color are usually gold, silver, orange, yellow, and red.
 Keys for heart locket tattoos are generally skeleton keys.
 Usually, they are inked in black or gold.

 Because of the meaning, it seems appropriate to keep them at least on your upper body area, visible, such as your waist, chest, arm, neck, back, or anywhere else close to your heart.